 About Joint Custody

-As of January 1, 2016 the term joint custody no longer appears in Illinois divorce law, although it is anticipated that in practice both lawyers and people going through a divorce may use the term.
-Basically, the closest that Illinois law comes to this concept is providing that significant decision making responsibility is made jointly — allocated to both parents.
+Since 2016 the term joint custody no longer appears in Illinois divorce law, although in practice both lawyers and people going through a divorce may use the term.
+Basically, the closest that Illinois law comes to this concept is providing that significant decision-making responsibility is made jointly—allocated to both parents.
 Historically, the term “joint custody” has merely meant that both parents must agree on major issues affecting the child, such as major decisions involving education, health and religion.
 These, however, are not day-to-day issues.

 The law changes to allocation of parenting time (the actual time spent with the children) and parental responsibilities (what had often been referred to as joint legal custody although that phrase appears no where in the 2016 law).